fu01101010/gaussianNoiseVisual/README.rst

 - this code has two branches:

-  - we commitin' minor changes and non-release version to the :code:`develop` branch.
+  - we commitin' minor changes and non-release versions to the :code:`develop` branch.

   - and major release versions to the :code:`master` branch.